gilzoide/godot-lua-pluginscript/README.md

 - Put a built release of the library into the project folder and restart Godot.
   Make sure the `lua_pluginscript.gdnlib` file is located at the `res://addons/godot-lua-pluginscript` folder.
-- Clone this repository in the project's `res://addons/godot-lua-pluginscript` folder and build for the wanted platforms.
+- Clone this repository as the project's `res://addons/godot-lua-pluginscript` folder and build for the desired platforms.

 ## Project Settings + Plugin

-In the `Project -> Project Settings...` window, some settings are available for `Lua PluginScript`:
+In the `Project -> Project Settings...` window, some settings are available:

 - **Lua PluginScript/Package Path/Behavior**: Whether templates will replace
   [package.path](https://www.lua.org/manual/5.1/manual.html#pdf-package.path),
-  be appended to it, or prepended to it.
+  be appended to it or prepended to it.
   Default behavior: replace.
 - **Lua PluginScript/Package Path/Templates**: String array of templates to be injected into `package.path`.
   Default templates: `res://?.lua` and `res://?/init.lua`.
 - **Lua PluginScript/Package C Path/Behavior**: Whether templates will replace
   [package.cpath](https://www.lua.org/manual/5.1/manual.html#pdf-package.cpath),
-  be appended to it, or prepended to it.
+  be appended to it or prepended to it.
   Default behavior: replace.
 - **Lua PluginScript/Package C Path/Templates**: String array of templates to be injected into `package.cpath`.